RIVeR-Lab/river_website/content/authors/ethan-holand/_index.md

 ## Biography

 Ethan Holand is an undergraduate researcher who served as a Design Lead on PARIS 2.0 for the E-ROBOT competition sponsored by the Department of Energy.
-Outside of the lab, Ethan serves as President for NURobotics, Vice President for the Northeastern chapter of American Society of Mechanical Engineers (ASME), and as Mechanical Lead for the Northeastern Mars Rover Team.
+Outside of the lab, Ethan serves as President for NURobotics, Vice President for the Northeastern chapter of American Society of Mechanical Engineers (ASME), and as Mechanical Lead for the Northeastern Mars Ice Team.

 Fun fact: Ethan was voted "Most Athletic" in high school despite having no athletic capabilities.
 His sport of choice -- robotics!